Cuban Ropa Vieja Recipe in the Instant Pot

 Instructions

-• Instant Pot or Pressure Cooker Instructions: Cut the meat across the grain in three-inch pieces and pressure cook for 30 minutes.
+• Instant Pot or Pressure Cooker Instructions: Cut the meat across the grain in three-inch pieces, add enough water to cover the beef (about 3 cups) and pressure cook for 30 minutes.
 Reserve the broth.

 • Let the meat cool and then shred with two forks or by hand.